apache/tvm/relax_spec.md

     2. Calls to a global function that is mutually recursive with the current function
     3. `If` nodes

-    «Calls to Relax functions, `ExternFuncs`, or `Op`s that are not pure are also not permitted, but this must be detected during type checking.»
+    «Calls to Relax functions, `ExternFuncs`, or `Op`s that are not pure are also not permitted, but this must be detected during `StructInfo` checking.»

 7. «For functions that contain recursive calls to themselves or mutually recursive global functions (i.e., those where function `a` calls function `b` and function `b` calls function `a`), a return structural annotation is *required*.»
 8. `Op` nodes may appear only as the `op` argument to `Call` nodes.
-9. If a variable has both a type annotation and a shape annotation, the `ndim` of any `DynTensorType`s must match the number of dimensions in the corresponding shape annotation.
+9. If a variable has a `StructInfo` annotation, the `ndim` of any `TensorStructInfo` and `ShapeStructInfo`s must match the number of dimensions in their `shape` and `values` fields, respectively.
 10. A function definition inside a `DataflowBlock` may not use `DataflowVar`s from the outer scope in its body.
 We do not define closure capturing for `DataflowVar`s.
 11. «At least one global function in the `IRModule` must be externally linked (have a `global_symbol` attribute) in order to serve as a program entry point.»
 12. «If a global function has a defined `global_symbol` attribute, the `global_symbol` name must be the same as the `GlobalVar`'s name hint.»